aosabook/500lines/template-engine/chapter.md

 * Automatic escaping
 * Arguments to filters
 * Complex logic like elif and for/else
+* Loops with more than one loop variable
 * Whitespace control

 Even so, our simple template engine is useful.
 In fact, it is the template